33j33/Slack-Privacy-Extension/README.md

 # Slack Privacy Extension

-A browser extension that enhances privacy when using Slack in Chrome or Firefox by temporarily blurring sensitive content until you hover over it.
+A browser extension that enhances privacy when using Slack in Chrome or Firefox by blurring sensitive content until you hover over it

 ![Slack Privacy Extension Screenshot on Firefox](screenshots/screenshot2.png)